XPMUser/XPMUser.github.io/README.md

 Huh?
 The current version?
 This isn't Old Prodigy!
 Well - maybe not, but it is New Prodigy, it is more Prodigy than any of these versions.
 The full-game experience is to be experienced there.
 There is no other version with the intricately designed education system, and there is no other version that consistently gets updated by a dedicated team of truly wonderful people.
 For that, you need to play Prodigy as it is now.
-This is the only open-source Prodigy version that supports apis and OAuths like Google.
 This version also has the possibility to make friends in the game.

 In case you don't know how to get there somehow, here's the link: https://sso.prodigygame.com/game/login/